Internal and External Calculi: Ordering the Jungle without Being Lost in Translations: An Overview of the Proof-Theoretic Jungle

-The idea of labeling formulae in sequents comes from Kanger~\cite{Kan57}, who made use of \emph{spotted formulae} (now called \emph{labeled formulae}) to construct sequent systems for normal modal logics.\footnote{We note that labeling has also been used in tableaux for modal logics, e.g. the prefixed tableaux of Fitting~\cite{Fit72}.} The work of Kanger inspired the construction of labeled sequent systems for numerous types of logics; e.g., intuitionistic (modal) logics~\cite{DycNeg12,Sim94}, normal modal logics~\cite{Hei05,Min97,Neg05,Vig00}, predicate modal logics~\cite{CasSma02,KusOka03}, relevance logics~\cite{Vig00}, (deontic) agency logics~\cite{BerLyo19a,BerLyo21,LyoBer19}, and a variety of other non-classical logics~\cite{DalOliNeg18,Gab96}.
+The idea of labeling formulae in sequents comes from Kanger~\cite{Kan57}, who made use of \emph{spotted formulae} to construct sequent systems for normal modal logics.\footnote{We note that labeling has also been used in tableaux for modal logics, e.g., the prefixed tableaux of Fitting~\cite{Fit72}.} The labeled sequent formalism is quite general and covers many logics; e.g., intuitionistic (modal) logics~\cite{DycNeg12,Sim94}, normal modal logics~\cite{Hei05,Min97,Vig00}, predicate modal logics~\cite{CasSma02,KusOka03}, relevance logics~\cite{Vig00}, and (deontic) agency logics~\cite{BerLyo19a,BerLyo21,LyoBer19}.

-The labeled sequent formalism has been remarkably successful in producing classes of proof systems that cover extensive classes of logics in a uniform and modular manner.
-This uniformity and modularity is typically obtained by taking a \emph{base calculus} for a particular logic and showing that through the addition of structural rules the calculus can be extended into a calculus for another logic within a specified class.
-A favorable feature of the labeled sequent formalism is the existence of general theorems confirming properties such as cut-admissibility, invertibility of rules, and admissibility of standard structural rules~\cite{DycNeg12,Neg05,Sim94,Vig00}.
+The labeled sequent formalism offers a high degree of uniformity and modularity.
+This is typically obtained by taking a \emph{base calculus} for a particular logic and showing that through the addition of structural rules the calculus can be extended into a calculus for another logic within a specified class.
+A favorable feature of the labeled sequent formalism is the existence of general theorems confirming properties such as cut-admissibility, invertibility of rules, and admissibility of standard structural rules~\cite{DycNeg12,Sim94,Vig00}.
 Another desirable characteristic concerns the ease with which labeled systems are constructed; e.g., for logics with a Kripkean semantics one straightforwardly obtains labeled calculi by transforming the semantic clauses and frame/model conditions into inference rules.
-In fact, the process of constructing labeled calculi for logics with a Kripkean semantics (e.g. modal or intermediate logics) has been shown to be automatable~\cite{CiaMafSpe13}.
 Thus, the labeled formalism is highly general, uniform, modular, and constructible, but as with the display formalism, this comes at a cost of syntactic complexity.